 If you’re a writer, graphic designer, or web developer, you can start a blog where you can showcase your work samples and portfolio.
 It’s the same as showing a printed copy of your previous work or portfolio to the recruiter.

 Include a Contact or Work with Me page that potential clients can use to contact you for paid work.
 With your work experience already on display, you’re making it easier for employers to know if you can handle the job.

-In traditional job hunting, it’s good practice to know some vital information about the company that offers a job.
+It’s good practice to know some vital information about the company that offers a job in traditional job hunting.
 Do some research online and see if the hiring manager or recruiter is a real person and a legitimate professional who looks for candidates.
 The same goes for the employer or company.

 Many sites that offer online jobs display ratings and feedback for employers.
 If you can’t find any information that will verify that the person or company is real, you may want to reconsider and move on to other job offers.